micalm/checklist-going-live/README.md

 ### Google Search Console
 - [ ] Submit all www/non-www http/https variations
 - [ ] Set up non-www https as the preferred domain
 - [ ] Crawl > Fetch as Google > Submit to index to kickstart index

 ### Server
-- [ ] Are DigitalOcean backups enabled?
+- [ ] Are file backups enabled?
-- [ ] Are Amazon backups enabled?
+- [ ] Are database backups enabled?
 - [ ] Is the output of artisan task `backup:run` ok?
-- [ ] Is artisan scheduled on Forge?
-- [ ] Is Horizon configured in Supervisor on Forge?
-Command should be `php artisan horizon`.
-Path should be `/home/forge/my-new-site.com/current`
-- [ ] Are the queues set up on Forge? ('default' and 'media_queue')?
-Do they have a low max return limit?
-- [ ] Is the url being monitored by our uptime-monitor?
+- [ ] Is the url being monitored by uptime-monitor?
-- [ ] Is the server being monitored by our server-monitor?
+- [ ] Is the server being monitored by server-monitor?

 ### Github
 - [ ] Remove `develop` branch or other stale branches

-## About Spatie
-Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).